-- (1) A person that wishes to offer any of the payment services stated in the Second Schedule of this Act must apply to the Bank for authorisation and specify the type of payment services they intend to offer. - (2) An application for authorisation referred to in subsection (1), must be made in accordance with a determination, directive or other subordinate legislation issued by the Bank and must be accompanied by the prescribed non-refundable fee. - (3) An application for authorisation referred to in subsection (1), must further include the submission of information related to the beneficial ownership of the applicant as detailed in the Financial Intelligence Centre's Industry Guidance Note No. 1 of 2015 on Identification and Verification of Beneficial Ownership Information, as may be amended from time-to-time, and such other subordinate legislation as the Bank may issue in respect of beneficial ownership. - (4) In issuing authorisation, the Bank must specify the type of payment services such person is authorised to issue and further stipulate the terms and conditions accompanying such authorisation. - (5) The Bank may suspend, revoke or vary the conditions of an authorisation granted to a person to provide payment services under this Act. - (6) The Bank may prescribe the operational requirements, reporting and disclosure conditions, permissible activities and other oversight and supervisory requirements as may be determined by the Bank in respect of the provision of payment services. - (7) The Bank may amend the Second Schedule either by adding or deleting the types of payment services permissible within the national payment system.
+- (1) A person that wishes to offer any of the payment services stated in the Second Schedule of this Act must apply to the Bank for authorisation and specify the type of payment services they intend to offer. - (2) An application for authorisation referred to in subsection (1), must be made in accordance with a determination, directive or other subordinate legislation issued by the Bank and must be accompanied by the prescribed non-refundable fee. - (3) An application for authorisation referred to in subsection (1), must further include the submission of information related to the beneficial ownership of the applicant, as may be determined by the Bank from time-to-time. - (4) In issuing authorisation, the Bank must specify the type of payment services such person is authorised to issue and further stipulate the terms and conditions accompanying such authorisation. - (5) The Bank may suspend, revoke or vary the conditions of an authorisation granted to a person to provide payment services under this Act. - (6) The Bank may prescribe the operational requirements, reporting and disclosure conditions, permissible activities and other oversight and supervisory requirements as may be determined by the Bank in respect of the provision of payment services. - (7) The Bank may amend the Second Schedule either by adding or deleting the types of payment services permissible within the national payment system.
 Any amendments to the Second Schedule must be done in consultation with affected persons. - (8) Any amendments effected to the Second Schedule must be published by notice in the Government Gazette to give effect to the particular payment service and distributed to affected persons. - (9) A person who knowingly or recklessly furnishes a document or information which is false or misleading in connection with an application for authorisation or a license, commits an offence and is liable to a fine not exceeding N\$1 000 000 or to imprisonment for a period not exceeding 10 years, or to both such a fine and such imprisonment.